 After the American Civil War, most Creoles of Color lost their privileged status and joined the position of indigent former Black slaves.
-Yet the word Creole persisted as a term also referring to white Louisianans, usually of upper class, non-Cajun origin (although, confusing many, even Cajuns sometimes were called Creoles, primarily by outsiders unfamiliar with local ethnic labels).
-Like the Creoles of Color, these White Creoles (also called French Creoles) experienced socioeconomic decline after the Civil War.
-In Acadiana, newly impoverished White Creoles often intermarried with Cajuns, and were largely assimilated into Cajun culture.
+Yet the word Creole persisted as a term also referring to white Louisianans, usually of the upper class, non-Cajun origin (although, confusing many, even Cajuns sometimes were called Creoles, primarily by outsiders unfamiliar with local ethnic labels).
+Like the Creoles of Color, these White Creoles (also called French Creoles) experienced a socio-economic decline after the Civil War.
+In Acadiana, newly impoverished White Creoles often intermarried with Cajuns and were largely assimilated into Cajun culture.
 Many names of French Creole origin, like Soileau, Fontenot, and François, are now widely considered Cajun.
 And today Creole is most often used in Acadiana to refer to persons of full or mixed African heritage.
 It is generally understood among these Creoles that Creole of Color still refers to Creoles of mixed-race heritage, while the term Black Creole refers to Creoles of African descent.
-Increasingly, both African originated groups are putting aside old animosities (based largely on skin color and social standing) for mutual preservation, and as such often merely describe themselves as Creole.
+Increasingly, both African-originated groups are putting aside old animosities (based largely on skin color and social standing) for mutual preservation, and as such often merely describe themselves as Creole.